-Commands entered on the command line will usually be processed as follows (default search order as set by the command 'FC SEARCH CPCMS'):
+Commands entered on the command line will usually be processed as follows (default search order as set by the FC SEARCH CPCMS command):

 - 1. If the command is a Performance Toolkit subcommand which is valid in the current mode, the subcommand will be run. - 2.
 The command will be passed to CP to be run as it would have been for the default system console mode (TERMINAL MODE set to CP). - 3.
-If CP does not know the command it is assumed to be either a CMS command or a CMS EXEC procedure.
+If CP does not know the command it is assumed to be a CMS command or a CMS EXEC procedure.
 If an EXEC with the command name can be located on any accessed disk, the EXEC will be run.
 If no EXEC can be found, the command is run as a CMS command.
 An error message is issued if the command is still not successful.

-This default search order will be bypassed if the command is preceded by a CP, CMS, or EXEC prefix, and it can also be changed so that non-PERFKIT commands will be run as CMS commands.
-See the "FCONTROL SEARCH" subcommand in the z/VM: Performance Toolkit Reference.
+This default search order will be bypassed if the command is preceded by a CP, CMS, or EXEC prefix, and it can also be changed so that commands that are not part of Performance Toolkit will be run as CMS commands.
+See the FCONTROL SEARCH subcommand in the z/VM: Performance Toolkit Reference.